The BRST Double Complex for the Coupling of Gravity to Gauge Theories: Conclusion

 \section{Conclusion}

 We have studied the BRST double complex of (effective) Quantum General Relativity coupled to the Standard Model.
 To this end, we started with a review of the geometric underpinnings, notably graded supergeometry, in \sectionref{sec:geometric-setup}.
-Then, we have studied the diffeomorphism and gauge complexes separately in \sectionsaref{sec:diffeomorphism-brst-complex}{sec:gauge-brst-complex}.
-In particular, we have recalled that the BRST and anti-BRST operators are nilpotent and thus cohomological or homological, respectively.
+Then, we have studied the diffeomorphism and gauge complexes separately in \sectionsaref{sec:diffeomorphism-brst-complex}{sec:gauge-brst-complex}, respectively.
+In particular, we have recalled that the BRST and anti-BRST operators are nilpotent and thus cohomological or homological differentials, respectively.
 In addition, we have discussed the gauge fixing fermions for the de Donder, linearized de Donder, Lorenz and covariant Lorenz gauge fixing conditions.
 A particularly important result is \lemref{lem:p_tensor_densities}, which characterizes all Lagrange densities that are essentially closed with respect to the diffeomorphism BRST operator and diffeomorphism anti-BRST operator as scalar tensor densities of weight \(w = 1\).
 Finally, we study the corresponding double complex in \sectionref{sec:diffeomorphism-gauge-brst-double-complex}: Our main results are that all BRST and anti-BRST operators anticommute and thus give rise to the corresponding \emph{total BRST operator} and \emph{total anti-BRST operator}, cf.\ \thmref{thm:total_brst_operator} and \colref{col:total_anti-brst_operator}.
 Furthermore, we have shown that graviton-ghosts decouple from matter of the Standard Model if the gauge fixing fermion of Yang--Mills theory is a tensor density of weight \(w = 1\), cf.\ \thmref{thm:no-couplings-grav-ghost-matter-sm}.
-Finally, we have shown that all gauge fixing and ghost Lagrange densities of (effective) Quantum General Relativity coupled to the Standard Model can be derived from a \emph{total gauge fixing fermion}, via the action of the total BRST operator, cf.\ \thmref{thm:total_gauge_fixing_fermion}.
-In future work, we want to apply these findings to study the transversal structure of (effective) Quantum General Relativity coupled to the Standard Model in \cite{Prinz_6}.
-In addition, we aim to derive the symmetric (hermitian) ghost Lagrange densities for pure (effective) Quantum General Relativity and its coupling to Quantum Yang--Mills theory, as was first introduced in \cite{Baulieu_Thierry-Mieg} for the case of pure Quantum Yang--Mills theory.\footnote{We remark that the analysis of our aimed generalizations is much more involved than the case of pure Quantum Yang--Mills theory in \cite{Baulieu_Thierry-Mieg}: In the case of pure (effective) Quantum General Relativity we need to analyze a priori infinitely many possible monomials.
-Further, in its coupling to Quantum Yang--Mills theory, we need to find the appropriate covariant generalization.}
+Moreover, we have shown that all gauge fixing and ghost Lagrange densities of (effective) Quantum General Relativity coupled to the Standard Model can be derived from a \emph{total gauge fixing fermion}, via the action of the \emph{total BRST operator}, cf.\ \thmref{thm:total_gauge_fixing_fermion}.
+Additionally, we have shown in \thmref{thm:relation_cocomplex_complex} that the BRST cocomplexes are isomorphic to the anti-BRST complexes in negative degree via ghost conjugation.
+In particular, we have observed in \colref{col:relation_cohomology_homology} that this implies that the corresponding cohomologies are related to the respective homologies in negative degree.
+Finally, we have shown in \propref{prop:cochain_chain_homotopy} that the sign-twisted anti-BRST operators and the corresponding BRST operators can be interpreted as (co)chain homotopies between their respective composition and the zero map.
+In a direct follow-up article \cite{Prinz_6}, we have used the findings of this article to derive the symmetric (i.e.\ Hermitian) ghost Lagrange densities for (effective) Quantum General Relativity and covariant Quantum Yang--Mills theory.
+This was first introduced in \cite{Baulieu_Thierry-Mieg_1} for the case of pure Quantum Yang--Mills theory.
+Additionally, we have applied our results to study the transversal structure of (effective) Quantum General Relativity coupled to the Standard Model in \cite{Prinz_7}.
+Finally, we have also considered the case of perturbative Quantum Gravity with a cosmological constant in \cite{Prinz_8}.
+In future work, we would like to construct a \emph{perturbative BRST cocomplex} as a \emph{Feynman graph cocomplex}, as follows \cite{Prinz_9}: This will be set up such that its cohomology groups consist of transversal linear combinations of Feynman graphs.
+Then, for theories without gauge anomalies, we construct the corresponding renormalization Hopf algebra directly on the respective cohomology groups, to manifestly combine transversality with renormalization in \cite{Prinz_3}.